Cast from "The Womanless Wedding," 1891

 - We'll arrange your materials in archival boxes, describe them in an online inventory called a finding aid (see an example!), and store them safely in an environment designed to preserve them for a long time.

 - When you need to consult your records, the University Archives staff can help you arrange a research visit to the reading room of the David M. Rubenstein Rare Book & Manuscript Library.
-Your records may be stored off-site at the Library Service Center [link to LSC website], so we'd just need a day or two of advance notice to prepare for your visit.
+Your records may be stored off-site at the Library Service Center, so we'd just need a day or two of advance notice to prepare for your visit.

 - And, you'll have a group of helpful archivists ready to help you with your group history questions!
 We'll be available to work with your group to discover your history—what your predecessors were working on five, ten, or perhaps even fifty years ago!—both now and once you've left Duke.